 - Medical assistance is available at GCU's Health and Wellness Clinic.
-All discussions with medical professionals and medical office staff are considered completely confidential. - Counseling services are also offered through the Office of Student Care.
+All discussions with medical professionals and medical office staff are considered completely confidential. - Monday Friday: 8:30 am 4:30 pm - Papago Apartments - For appointments and information, call 602-639-6215 - Counseling services are also offered through the Student Care Office.
 Male and female counselors are available.
-All conversations with licensed professional counselors and counseling center staff are considered completely confidential. - o The Health and Wellness Clinic and the Office of Student Care are open Monday through Thursday, from $8\,\mathrm{am}$ to $5\,\mathrm{pm}$, and Friday, from $8\,\mathrm{am}$ to $4\,\mathrm{pm}$.
-Both offices are closed on Saturday and Sunday.

-o For appointments and information, call 602-639-6215 or email gcuhealth@gcu.edu.
+All conversations with licensed professional counselors and counseling center staff are considered completely confidential. - Monday Friday: 8 am 5 pm - Student Life Building (Floor 2) - For appointments and information, call 602-639-7007

 - Further academic assistance can be obtained through GCU's Student Disability Services (SDS).
-Contact them directly at 602-639-6342 or disabilityoffice@gcu.edu. - The Safety Escort Program provides a public safety officer to escort you upon request.
+Contact them directly at 602-639-6342 or DisabilityOffice@gcu.edu. - The Safety Escort Program provides a public safety officer to escort you upon request.
 Call 602-639-8100 and provide them with your name, location and destination. - Emergency Blue Light Phones serve as a direct connection to public safety officers and should be used if you are feeling scared or have an immediate safety concern. - Spiritual Life on campus is available to address any spiritual needs or concerns.
 Spiritual Life can be reached at 602-639-6750 or SpiritualLife@gcu.edu.
-You can also submit a prayer request to prayerrequest@gcu.edu. - Tutoring is offered through the Learning Lounge.
+You can also submit a prayer request to PrayerRequest@gcu.edu. - Tutoring is offered through the Academic & Career Excellence (ACE) Centers.
 You can book a tutor online at gcu.tutortrac.com.